Mehdi-Lahrach/portfolio/README.md

 # 💡 What I Do

 **Data Science**: Building data models, wrangling large datasets, and deriving insights.

 ![DS](assests/pexels-photo.jpeg)

 **Research in Collective Intelligence**: Exploring the relationship between innovation and team composition.
-Here’s a glimpse into some of the work I've done:

 ![Team Composition Innovation](assests/team_comp.jpeg)